Estimating Gaussian graphical models of multi-study data with Multi-Study Factor Analysis: Methods

-To estimate the covariance parameters in $\bsS_s$, the number of elements in the $S$ sample covariance matrices must be greater than or equal to the number of free parameters in Equation \ref{eq:nparams}.
-This constraint resolves to:
+A fourth identifiability issue relates to the number of free parameters in the covariance matrix $\bsS_s$.
+These parameters include those in the factor loading matrices, $\bsPH,\bsL_1, \dots, \bsL_s$, as well as in the error covariance matrices $\bsG$ and $\mathbf{H}_s$.
+Taking into account the lower triangular constraint, the total number of free parameters is:

+To ensure that $\bsS_s$is estimable, the total number of parameters must be less than the number of unique elements in the sample covariance matrices across all studies.
+This results in the following constraint: